Two engineers, hundreds of mismatched payloads, and one too many GitHub repos wired up by hand. So we built Dispatch.

 Dispatch stores every raw incoming payload.
 When something breaks downstream, you open the event and inspect the exact shape you received — fix your schema against reality, not outdated docs.

 Fan out a single webhook to multiple destinations with routing rules — dev channel for commits, QA channel for issues, all from one endpoint.
-Per-endpoint filters let you drop events you don't care about before they ever reach a destination.
+Per-endpoint filters drop events you don't care about before they ever reach a destination.

 Get started for free — no credit card required.